-Consider a cloud-based solution and improve your reporting processes and KPI measurement
+Consider a cloud-based solution and improve your reporting processes and measurement of dental KPIs

 You might find the cloud solution like Denticon to be a more efficient report gathering platform to monitor and drive your overall dental practice or dental organization’s performance.